exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Add a timeout (its length is specified by `round_timeout`) for the next round.
 - If the node has a saved PoL, send `Prevote` for `locked_propose` in a new round, check if the node has reached the status of **Availability of +2/3 `Prevote`**.
-- Else, if the node is the leader, form and send `Propose` and `Prevote` (after the expiration of `propose_timeout`, if the node has just moved to a new height).
+- Else, if the node is the leader, form and send `Propose` and `Prevote` messages (after the expiration of `propose_timeout`, if the node has just moved to a new height).
 - Process all messages from the queue, if they become relevant.

 #### Status timeout processing